AkshayIthape1111/Workshop_Labs/Session1/basic_commands1.md

 ls -ltr
 ```
 Some Task for you
-1.See the content of / directory
+1. See the content of / directory
-2.See all files of / directory
+2. See all files of / directory
-3.See the output in long listing format
+3. See the output in long listing format
-4.I just want to see last modify directory
+4. I just want to see last modify directory
 ---
 ### vi command
 ---